acmoudleysa/Bioprocess-DL-MLOps/resources/resources.md

 - [GP and inversion of kernel matrix](https://stats.stackexchange.com/questions/503058/relationship-between-cholesky-decomposition-and-matrix-inversion)
   Kernel matrix is positive-semidefinite (which means [cholesky](https://zief0002.github.io/matrix-algebra/cholesky-decompostion.html) is not valid when one of the eigenvalue is zero) but we add some noise(not a problem for noise-added GP but a problem for noise-free GP).
 - [MMD and kernels](https://www.youtube.com/watch?v=zFffYuDGslg)
+- [Entire book on GP](https://gaussianprocess.org/gpml/chapters/RW.pdf): Make sure you have skimmed through chapter 6 of PRML before leaping into this new venture